boer-design/PersonalFinancePro-v1/STYLE_GUIDE.md

 # Style Guide

 ## Brand Story
-PersonalFinancePro is a modern personal finance platform built to give people complete control and clarity over their financial lives.
+Navaro is a modern personal finance platform built to give people complete control and clarity over their financial lives.
 From day-to-day income and expenses to long-term investments and net-worth tracking, the product brings everything together into one coherent, trustworthy system.

 Our mission is to help users move from guessing to knowing, with tools that make financial awareness effortless, accurate, and empowering.